 Final Review

 “A World Without Email” is a compelling and timely manifesto for a better way of working.
 Newport doesn’t just highlight the problems with our current system; he provides actionable solutions for creating more productive and less stressful work environments.
-While some of his suggestions may seem radical, they’re grounded in research and practical experience.

 Rating: 4.5/5